 3. Add Hover Details for Key Features

 An elegant solution to this problem is to add hover effects to key elements within your pricing table.
 In the following example, you can see that each item on the list has a question mark icon next to it.
-If you hover over it, you can read more about that particular feature:
+If you hover over the icon, you can read more about that particular feature:

 You can easily add hover ‘tooltips' to any element on your website – including pricing tables – by using CSS.
-It takes a bit of tinkering if you're not used to stylesheets, but it can easily translate to more user signups.
+It takes a bit of tinkering if you're not used to stylesheets, but it can translate to more user signups.

 4. Make Sure Your Calls to Action Stand Out